The continuum P\'olya-like random walk: The probabilistic model

 \section{The probabilistic model}

 In order to be able to establish the partial differential equations of Section~\ref{Sec:pde}, we need to precisely describe the number of renewals, say $N(t,\Delta t)$, that occur in the processes during the interval $(t, t+\Delta t]$.
-We use the notation ${\mathcal C}_i$ to indicate that exactly one renewal occurs in the interval $(t, t+\Delta t]$ and that renewal is induced by a renewal in the $i$th coordinate.
-To study the behavior of $\vecX (t+s)$, for $s > 0$, we condition on the vector $\vecX (t)$.
+We use the notation ${\mathcal C}_i$ to indicate the event that exactly one renewal occurs in the interval $(t, t+\Delta t]$ and that renewal is induced by the $i$th coordinate.
+To study the behavior of $\vecX (t+s)$, for $s > 0$, we condition on the vector $\vecX (t)$. \begin{lemma} The conditional probabilities of either zero renewals, one renewal of type~$i$, or two or more renewals, in the interval $(t, t+\Delta t]$, given the value of~$\vecX(t)$, are (respectively) the following: